 If your restaurant offers food delivery service, whether the drivers are using their own vehicles or those owned by the company, you can be named in a lawsuit as a result of injury or damage caused by them while making a delivery for you.

 A business auto insurance policy should be maintained if the vehicles are owned by the company.
 If employees are using their own vehicles to make deliveries, then hired and non-owned auto liability coverage should be maintained.
 Both will defend you if you are named in a lawsuit as a result of an employee getting into an accident while making a delivery for you.

 If one of your employees receives an injury or becomes ill due to a work-related occurrence, you are required by law to have the proper coverage in place.

 Workers' compensation protects your employees should a job-related injury or sickness occur during the course of employment.
 This coverage is required by law and may vary by area, so be sure that you understand your obligations for all physical locations where your business operates in and all physical locations where you hire your employees.

-For example, you’ll usually want to cover risks to property, such as the building and equipment, along with liability to customers and staff.
+One of the most important parts of many restaurants is the property it is located on.
+For that reason, most restaurants will usually cover risks to property, such as the building and equipment, along with liability to customers and staff.

 Restaurant Insurance Quote Request